ricdikulous/imx-unity-game-lessons/lessons/08-Dynamically-Upload-Metadata/README.md

 - [https://swagger.io](https://swagger.io)

 ## Project Endpoints
-Our project currently has two primary endpoints:
+Our project currently has two primary endpoints in the `routes.ts` file:
 - A POST endpoint for minting NFTs.
 - A GET endpoint for retrieving player's NFTs.
 Both are currently set to return mocked values.